TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 ![Nano]({{ site.baseurl }}/images/NanoExample.png)

-> Challenge 2.3: Add a new line to your document: "Violets are blue"<br>
+> Challenge 2.3: Add a new line to your document: "Violets are blue".<br>
 > Challenge 2.4: Try saving the document, closing it, and re-opening it.<br>
 > Challenge 2.5: Using any method you'd like, create a second file called 'text_file2' that contains the rest of our poem:<br>
 >> There are trillions of bacteria<br>